josephhilby/lunch_and_learn/README.md

 2. Feature Delivery
     * Complete all MVP features as directed [here](https://backend.turing.edu/module3/projects/lunch_and_learn/requirements)
-    * Complete 3 of 4
+    * Complete 3 of 4 stretch goals

 3. Technical Quality
     * Demonstrate good use of abstraction and encapsulation in Facades and Services